ajay77381/AWS_DevOps/Azure Az104/Azure networking-29-12-2024-Rajat.md

 - Region - virtual networks are scoped to a single single location called a region .
 Multiple virtual network from diffrent regions can be connected together using virtual network peering.
 - Subscription- virtual network are scoped to a subscription.
 You can impliment multiple virtual network within each azure subscription and azure region.

+  ## What is Azure extended zone ?

+  Azure extended zone are an offering from microsoft azure that enable data processing close to user.
+You can deploy VMs,containers, storage, and other azure service into Azure extended zones to address the low latency and high throughput requirement of application .

+  Azure extended is a premimum solution for azure and will incure aditional charges.